cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

   specific case, the onus of dealing with loops is on the accessors.

-In general, loop detection can be handled in a similar way in which loops of symbolic links are handled in a file system: A system wide limit (often 31 or 40 indirections for symbolic links) is applied to any reference chase.
+In general, loop detection can be handled in a similar way in which loops of symbolic links are handled in a file system: A system-wide limit (often 31 or 40 indirections for symbolic links) is applied to any reference chase.

 </aside>

 {:aside}
-> ISSUE:
+> NOTE:
 The present specification does nothing to help with the packing of CBOR sequences {{-seq}}; maybe it should.